 Grammy Awards 1993

-I love you too, thank you… I hope this puts to rest, I hope this finally puts to rest another rumor that has been in the press for too many years: Me and Janet really are two different people…
+I love you too, thank you… (to his sister Janet) I hope this puts to rest, I hope this finally puts to rest another rumor that has been in the press for too many years: Me and Janet really are two different people…

 … In the past months, I’ve gone from “Where is he?” to “Here he is again,” but I must confess, it feels good to be thought of as a person, not as a personality.
 Because I don’t read all the things written about me, I wasn’t aware that the world thought I was so weird and bizarre.
 But when you grow up as I did, in front of one hundred million people since the age of five, you’re automatically different.
 The last few weeks, I have been cleansing myself and it’s been a rebirth for myself.
 It’s like a cleansing spirit.